Updated July 26, 2023

 - It does not consider the situation that may arise in times of crisis.
 During the crisis, even the most easily saleable securities may find it difficult to trade in the market.

-So, it can be seen that the quick ratio is a moderate conservative liquidity measure which is more conservative than the current ratio but less conservative than cash ratio.
+So, it can be seen that the quick ratio is a moderate conservative liquidity measure which is more conservative than the current ratio but less conservative than the cash ratio.
 This ratio helps the creditors in the assessment of the liquidity position of a company more accurately.

 This has been a guide to the Quick Ratio.
 We discuss the introduction, examples, advantages, disadvantages, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –